Andreansx/Networking-lab/README.md

 Basically, there are:
 *   two routers connected with eBGP with failover,
 *   proxmox server
-*   VyOS, vSRX3 vRouters on Proxmox VE
+*   VyOS, vSRX3 NGFWs/routers on Proxmox VE
 *   10GbE fiber links
-*   Plans for BGP EVPN implementation
+*   Plans for BGP EVPN implementation (I will get into this after passing CCNA)

 However, as I said, I think you might actually enjoy reading this a lot longer description: